deajan/smartmontools-win/README.md

 ## Upgrade path

-The configuration from previous installations is now kept (unless a smartd.conf and/or and erroraction_config.cmd file is provided among the installer script).
+The configuration from previous installations is now kept (unless a smartd.conf and/or and erroraction_config.cmd file is provided along with the installer script).
 The commandline options of the installer have heavily changed.
 Be sure to update your mass installer scripts according to new commandline syntax (see below).

 ## Copyrights